antonmedv/fx/DOCS.md

 ## Formatting

-If you need something different then JSON (for example arguments for xargs) do not return anything from reducer.
+If you need output other than JSON (for example arguments for xargs), do not return anything from the reducer.
 `undefined` value is printed into stderr by default.
 ```bash
 echo '[]' | fx 'void 0'